-Impossible.
-There's no way I could ever do it.
-I can confidently say to you I would be out like a light and a parade could go by and I would miss it.
 I'm sure the five foolish virgins thought they were ready, that they would have plenty of oil.
 These Christians were as eager as the other five.
 They were baptized.
 They believed the Gospel and looked forward to Jesus return.
 What they doubted were the dangers that lay ahead.
 They believed that they were fine on their own.
 They had received forgiveness at the first, why should they need more on the way?
 Jesus' forgiveness is always good.

 And that's certainly true.
 The mercy and the steadfast love of Jesus endure forever.
 They never change, they never fade.
 They are never taken away from us.
 They aren't weak.
 We are.
 All Christians are weak.
-I don't think it's necessarily helpful to think in terms of strong or weak Christians.
+Then again, I don't think it's necessarily helpful to think in terms of strong or weak Christians.
 Really, at the heart of our confession as Christians is that we are weak.
 There is nothing good within us, within our flesh.
-That is just full of rot and sin and unbelief and foolishness.
+Nothing hoy.
+Nothing pure.
+No good desires or intentions.
+No wisdom.
+Only selfish desires and foolishness.
 To believe otherwise is to call God Himself a liar and to deny the truth that lies so clearly in front of us.
 If we must speak of strong Christians, then the strongest are those who are most acutely aware that they aren't strong at all.
 Because only when we acknowledge just how weak and helpless we are, are we driven to cling closely to Him who is infinitely strong to save and protect us in the Last Day - the bridegroom Himself, Jesus Christ.
+Only when we realize that we walk in danger all the way do we then love and seek out the things of Christ.
+Only then do we cry out for the Holy Spirit to comfort and strengthen and nourish and protect us.